-The NAC examination is a clinical evaluation that consists of up to 12 different 11-minute clinical stations, each with a standardized patient and a physician examiner.
+The NAC Examination is a clinical skills examination that consists of 12 different 11-minute clinical stations, each with a standardized patient and a physician examiner.

-In total, the duration of the exam is approximately 2.5 hours.
+In total, the duration of the exam is approximately three hours.
 However, the candidate may be on site for a longer period of time for administrative reasons.

-Visit our OSCE station page for more detailed information on the format of the NAC examination.
+Visit our station description page for more detailed information on the format of the NAC Examination.

 Evaluation and scoring

 Candidates are rated by physician examiners on up to nine different competencies per station.
 These competencies include: